kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 ![Instance Type](/assets/devops_from_scratch/amazon_console_02_provision.png)

 Select "Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - ami-fce3c696".
+We're using the same type of OS as we used for our VM.

 ![Server Type](/assets/devops_from_scratch/amazon_console_03_instance_type.png)